opensean/s3synccli/README.md

 The *.env* can contain variables to be substituted in the compose file itself.
 The *.env* used is local to where the docker-compose command is run.
-For example, if a I run the docker-compose up command in my */home/opensean/* directory, then docker will look for a *.env* file in */home/openseam/*, from what I understand you can't control that behavoir of docker-compose.
+For example, if a I run the ```docker-compose up``` command in my */home/opensean/* directory, then docker will look for a *.env* file in */home/opensean/*, from what I understand you can't control that behavoir of docker-compose.
+CAUTION any existing shell environment variables will override the variables specified in the *.env*.

 The *env_file* key in a docker-compose file allows one to specify environment variables that are shared with the containers environment.
-The values are not substituted into a docker-compose file but shared injected directly into the containers environment.
-CAUTION any existing shell environment variables my conflict or override the variables specified in the *env_file*.
+The values are not substituted into a docker-compose file but shared injected directly into the container's environment.

 *docker-compose.yml*